-- Business Tax – Business tax must be paid by businesses of all sizes (including sole traders and self-employed individuals) but only if their annual turnover is more than $1 million.
+- Business Tax – Business tax must be paid by businesses of all sizes (including sole traders and self-employed individuals) but only if their annual turnover is more than 1 million Euros.
 This generous tax law was designed to encourage small and medium business growth, and often proves a major attraction of living in Spain.

 - Inheritance Tax – If you inherit any significant sum of money whilst living in Spain then you are advised to secure the services of a tax lawyer.
 This will help you to better make use of appropriate laws to keep as much of your money as possible.

 Many people choose the Costa del Sol as their retirement destination, which means that accessing their pensions in Spain is a considerable concern.
 The good news is that you are still entitled to receive your UK state pension, even if you are living overseas.
 If you haven't yet reached retirement age, you should ask the Pension Service's Retirement Pension and Forecasting Advice Unit for a pension forecast so that you know how much you will be entitled to.
 You should also note that you will pay income tax on this pension: this will be paid to the UK government if you are a non-resident and to the Spanish government if you are a resident.